linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ### Network Settings
 Experience the enjoyment of surfing the Internet!
-You can browse news, play online video, download files, chat and shopping, etc.
+You can browse news, play online videos, download files, chat and shopping, etc.

 > ![tips](icon/tips.svg): You can check the network status by hovering over the network icon on dock.